 Danny Torrell, Idaho Drop Hunt Report

-Normally I skip over these reports because I’m not a sedentary person or a writer.
+Normally I skip over these reports because I’m not a writer.
 But after working with Kyle, he deserves my time.

 Our outfitter did as they said they would do.
 Packed us in professionally and safely on some rugged terrain.
 Dropped us and our gear off without much direction.
 With that being said, you get what you pay for right.
 We hunted hard in those nine days, even getting out the evening of being packed in.
 Not much success to start as the pressure and a couple rookies took some time and used the weather to fill two mule deer tags.
 Never seeing an elk I was disgusted, but some time reflecting on the mountain helped me cope with that.
 I didn’t get a guided hunt, I got a drop camp and things could have swayed our direction if the elk would have moved our direction rather than away.
 Can’t blame them for going the other way when one nice bull was harvested.